Boost Your Business with eCards

 Other Popular Use-Cases : Customer AcquisitionEvent InvitationsCelebrate HolidaysRecognition eCardsGreeting Card SoftwareCelebrate Team-Member Anniversaries And more

 According to Workhuman’s employee recognition statistics, employees who feel recognized are 73% less likely to feel burned out and five times as likely to feel connected to their workplace culture.
-Employee recognition involves acknowledging and rewarding employees for their work to show genuine gratitude in meaningful ways.
+Recognition awards are a fantastic way to strengthen these connections, reinforce hard work, and boost retention.
+In fact, strong recognition programs reduce employee turnover by 31%.

 Recognizing your employees with a prize or award is a memorable way to signal your appreciation.
 These awards go beyond merely thanking an employee because they thoughtfully celebrate the employee’s work.
-In this guide, we’ll look at the basics of recognition awards and the best ways to reward employees’ work:
+A meaningful reward will help communicate your appreciation and instill a culture of gratitude in your organization.

 Think about your staff like a soccer team.
 Some players focus on scoring points while other players defend their team’s goal.
 Both positions have very different roles, but should each be rewarded for the unique value they bring to the team.
+In the same way, employee recognition awards can come in many different forms, and every role deserves to be recognized.

-In the same way, employee recognition awards can come in many different forms and every role deserves to be recognized.
-As you notice ways that your organization benefits from an employee’s work, acknowledge their unique contributions in a meaningful way.
-Highlight these attributes in recognition awards:
+As you notice ways that your organization benefits from an employee’s work, acknowledge their unique contributions.
+For instance, you might highlight these attributes in recognition awards:

 • Impact: How does their work or specific achievement bring value to the organization?